 Build System Overview

-ReScript comes with a build system, bsb, that's meant to be fast, lean and used as the authoritative build system of the community.
+rescript, that's fast, lean and used as the authoritative build system of the community.

-bsconfig.json.
-Every ReScript project needs one.
+Every ReScript project needs a build description file,

-To build a project, run:
+To keep a build watcher, run:

 Any new file change will be picked up and the build will re-run.